List of hospitals in New York (state): Defunct hospitals

 The following general hospitals in New York are defunct.
 Defunct VA and psychiatric hospitals are listed in separate sections of this article.

 Military hospitals

 As of 2022, there were 11 United States Department of Veterans Affairs hospitals in New York, and one VA hospital that closed in 1950.

-Military hospitals

 Psychiatric hospitals

 As of 2022, there were 97 operating hospitals in New York that have psychiatric beds.
 The New York hospitals listed in the table below are or were used solely for psychiatric patients.
-Defunct hospitals names are in italics.
+Defunct hospitals' names are in italics.
 County, city, coordinates, date the hospital opened, number of beds in most recent data, and references are given for each hospital.

-When Pilgrim State Hospital (Pilgrim Psychiatric Center) opened in 1931 it was the largest psychiatric hospital in the United States.
+When Pilgrim State Hospital (Pilgrim Psychiatric Center) opened in 1931, it was the largest psychiatric hospital in the United States.
 At its peak, it had 14,000 patients.

-In 2018, there was a total of 11,109 adult in-patient psychiatric beds in New York state and New York City hospitals, including 7,228 beds in general hospitals.
+In 2018, there were a total of 11,109 adult in-patient psychiatric beds in New York state and New York City hospitals, including 7,228 beds in general hospitals.